saifalhroub/nopCommerce-store/Cart.md

 I want to have a cart page,
 So that I can check my cart and edit it.

+## AC (Navigation):
+ Given the user is using the store
+ When the user clicks on the add to cart link
+ Then the user will be redirected tothe shopping cart

+## AC (Shopping cart design)
+ Given the user is on the shopping cart page
+ Then the user
 ---

 # 2️⃣ Acceptance Criteria (BDD)